1337-Tacos/TacoTek/README.md

   TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

  0. You just DO WHAT THE FUCK YOU WANT TO DO WITH IT.
+ 1. Acknowledgement of our work is appreciated, but not required.